graphql/graphql-spec/rfcs/InputUnion.md

 }
 ```

-In addition, relying on this layer of abstraction means that this domain is modeled differently across input & output.
-This puts a large burden on the developer interacting with the API, as they have to code against this.
+In addition, relying on this layer of abstraction means that this domain must be modelled differently across input & output.
+This can put a larger burden on the developer interacting with the schema, both in terms of lines of code and complexity.

 ```json
 // JSON structure returned from a query